 Applicants with relevant work experience will be considered on an individual basis.

 Copies of transcripts and certificates which confirm qualifications obtained and pending with the complete breakdown of all subjects studied and marks obtained.
 These should clearly show the qualification awarded and the final overall grade/mark.
 If they are not in English, we will also require copies translated into English by an authorised translator.

 A personal statement of at least 500 words which should outline your reasons for applying for the course.

 Applicants with prior qualifications and learning may be exempt from appropriate parts of a course in accordance with the University's policy for the assessment of prior learning and prior experiential learning.
 Contact the faculty office for further information.

-All non-UK applicants must meet our English language requirement, which is Academic IELTS of 6.5 overall with at least 7.0 in Writing and 5.5 in each other element.
+All non-UK applicants must meet our English language requirement, which is Academic IELTS of 6.5 overall with 5.5 in all elements.
 Make sure you read our full guidance about English language requirements, which includes details of other qualifications we consider.

 Applicants who do not meet the English language requirements could be eligible to join our pre-sessional English language course.

 Applicants from a recognised majority English speaking countries (MESCs) do not need to meet these requirements.

 You will find more information on country specific entry requirements in the International section of our website.

 Find your country: